 Having established that EDS-RCA provides a comparable vaccine vehicle to conventional plasmid, we next revised our workflow in Fig. 1 to eliminate plasmid cloning all together.
-A "plasmid-free" manufacturing process was performed wherein enzymatically-synthesized HA assemblies were ligated into a minicircle "vectorette" chassis lacking prokaryotic DNA elements (i.e., antibiotic resistance and origin of replication that are normally required for clonal selection and bacterial maintenance).
-Thus, the resulting minicircle vectorette comprises only eukaryotic DNA elements (i.e., CAGG promoter, WPRE enhancer, polyA signal) for expression in mammalian cells.
-We also implemented triple error-reduction enzymatic workflows that achieved HA DNA molecules with an average error rate per position of ~0.01% (starting gene assembly)-0.021% (following vectorette subcloning and RCA, Fig. 4C), which is consistent with the threshold range established by certain mRNA vaccines^{28,29}.
-It is noteworthy that upon ligating HA assemblies into minicircle vectorette, the resulting ligated circles cannot be clonally selected in bacteria, so RCA is the only means for propagating this minicircle DNA vaccine.
-Following IEX vaccine purification, the immunogenicity of the minicircle EDS-RCA product was directly compared against plasmid-templated EDS-RCA using the same DNA from Fig. 5 (IEX RCA).
-Groups of mice were immunized according to our previously determined optimum doses for GG and IM-EP delivery (i.e., 0.02 μg for GG and 2 μg for IM-EP, Fig. 3).
-Figure 7 shows that both GG and IM-EP delivery resulted in similar magnitudes of HA-specific antibody responses, IFN-γ T cell responses, and HAI titers between the minicircle-based and plasmid-based EDS-RCA products (Fig. 7B-D).
+A "plasmid-free" manufacturing process was performed wherein enzymatically-synthesized HA assemblies were ligated into a minicircle "vectorette" chassis lacking prokaryotic DNA elements (i.e. antibiotic resistance, origin of replication) that are normally required for clonal selection and bacterial maintenance.
+Thus, the resulting minicircle vectorette comprises only eukaryotic DNA elements (i.e. CAGG promoter, WPRE enhancer, polyA signal) for expression in mammalian cells.
+We also implemented triple error-reduction enzymatic workflows that achieved HA DNA molecules with an average error rate per position of ~0.01% (starting gene assembly) - 0.021% (following vectorette subcloning and RCA, Fig. 4c), which is consistent with the threshold range established by certain mRNA vaccines^{28,29}.
+It is noteworthy that upon ligating HA assemblies into minicircle vectorette, the resulting ligated circles cannot be clonally selected in bacteria, so RCA is the only means to propagate this minicircle DNA vaccine.
+Following IEX vaccine purification, the immunogenicity of the minicircle EDS-RCA product was directly compared against plasmid-templated EDS-RCA using the DNA previously tested in Fig. 5 (as IEX RCA).
+Groups of mice were immunized according to our previously determined optimum doses for GG and IM-EP delivery (i.e. 0.02 μg for GG and 2 μg for IM-EP, Fig. 3).
+Fig. 7 shows that both GG and IM-EP delivery resulted in similar magnitudes of HA-specific antibody responses, IFN- γ T cell responses, and HAI titers between the minicircle-based and plasmid-based EDS-RCA products (Fig. 7b-d).
 Therefore, minicircle vaccine (which cannot be clonally propagated by bacteria and requires RCA) can functionally substitute for plasmid-templated chassis in vivo.